koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

 If you need some inspiration, you can check
 [my configuration here](https://gitlab.com/-/snippets/2476731).

-## Auto complete, linting, formatting and more
+## Auto-complete, linting, formatting and more
 One of the things that has really improved my workflow in Helix is the use of language servers.
-These servers provide a range of features, such as formatting, linting, auto complete, and references that can help to write code as a full IDE.
+These servers provide a range of features, such as formatting, linting, auto-complete, and references that can help to write code as a full IDE.

-To install some of the language servers that I use every day for Helix, on macOS you can use the following command:
+To install some language servers that I use every day for Helix, on macOS you can use the following command:

 ```bash
 # For Terraform (HCL), Bash, Generic YAML,